 Growing papayas in the tropics is super easy.
 Or, at least, I’ve been able to grow them with no problems in a tropical climate so I think you should probably be able to too.
 Here in Queensland Australia, they call papayas pawpaws.
 Well, I’m from Europe, they’ll always be papayas to me.
+Pawpaw is actually a plant from North America.
 Papayas are a tropical fruit, after all, I first ate papayas in South and Southeast Asia, but they grow pretty well here in the southern hemisphere too.
 So well, that we usually have more than we can possibly eat.
 Thoughts and notes on growing, picking, and using papayas in the tropics.

 Papayas are originally from Mexico and Central America, they grow well in Florida, Southeast and South Asia, North Australia, and most tropical regions.
 You can, certainly, grow them in the sub-tropics, but a frost is likely to kill them.
 Growing them near a heat-holding brick wall will help keep them a little warmer in winter.

 Papaya plants produce a huge amount of food, but they do take a little while to get going.
 I’d pop along to a nursery and buy a bisexual plant today, that way you know you’re getting a bisexual plant.
 You can clone them, by air layering, but it’s not something I’ve tried as yet.
 Doing this will produce another hermaphrodite plant.

 If you plant a whole bunch of seeds from a papaya you’re eating, you’re pretty certain to produce both male and female plants, but it will take a while to know which is which.
 You’ll need to keep one male (or a hermaphrodite) to fertilise your females.

 Growing papayas is pretty easy, so long as you have OK soil, (the better the soil the better your papaya plants and fruit will be,) good sunshine, and enough water.
 You can grow them from seed or from store-bought small plants.